tdilauro/Simplified-wiki/DRMAutodiscoverySpecs.md

 ## `drm:serverToken`

-The value of the `drm:serverToken` attribute is a piece of information that may be useful in distinguishing between multiple providers of the same information.
-The meaning of the attribute differs depending on the DRM scheme in use.
+The `drm:serverToken` tag contains information that may be useful in distinguishing between multiple DRM servers of the same type.

+This tag supports two optional attributes, `drm:href` and `drm:serverID`.
+The meaning of these attributes differ depending on the DRM scheme in use.

-When the URMS DRM scheme is in use, the value of `drm:serverToken` serves to identify the URMS Store that provides the resource.
+When the URMS DRM scheme is in use, the value of `drm:href` is the URL of the URMS Store that provides the resource.
+The value of `drm:serverID` is the ID of the URMS Store that provides the resource.

-When the LCP or Adobe DRM schemes are in use, the value of `drm:serverToken` is undefined, and a server SHOULD NOT provide it.
+When the LCP or Adobe DRM schemes are in use, the value of `drm:href` and `drm:serverID` within a `drm:serverToken` tag are undefined.

 # The DRM Scheme Registry